 The surname Huebner was first found in Bavaria, where this family name became a prominent contributor to the development of the province.
 Always prominent in social affairs, the name Huber became an integral part of the region's affairs as it emerged to form alliances with other families within the Feudal System.
 The earliest known bearer of the name was Ulrich Miles dictus Huobaere, a resident of the town of Utlenheim in the Tyrol region of Austria in 1224.

-Important Dates for the Huebner family
+Early History of the Huebner family

 This web page shows only a small excerpt of our Huebner research.
 Another 128 words (9 lines of text) covering the years 1251, 1301, 1790, 1639, 1706, 1764, 1804, 1764 and 1829 are included under the topic Early Huebner History in all our PDF Extended History products and printed products wherever possible.